Adi-Jayakumar/Language/README.md

         function void Foo(int i){...}
         function void Foo(double d){...}

-        Foo(3.14); // calls the int version not the double version
+        Foo(3.14); // calls the int version not the double version as it appears first and
+                   // ints can be assigned to doubles
         ```
  - [ ] Put parsed library functions into different container than normal functions